Vey-Digital/vey-digital.github.io/about.md

 **Infrastructure**

-- Deployable on AWS, GCP, Azure, or Vercel
+- Deployable on major cloud environments
 - MLOps for testing, versioning, and monitoring
 - RAG support for trustworthy, context-aware answers
 - Designed for scalability, observability, and governance